Trampolining for Kids – Benefits and Risks

 5. Forbid Flips and Somersaults

-Somersaulting and flips are dangerous even for older kids.
+Somersaulting and flips are dangerous, even for older kids.
 They put the kids at risk of head, spinal, or neck injury.
 So the adult present should forbid the children from doing these dangerous tricks.

 6. Have a Separate Space for Other Kids Waiting

-When there is more than one kid for trampolining, ensure there is a separate waiting space for the children waiting for their turn.
+When there is more than one kid for trampolining, ensure a separate waiting space for the children waiting for their turn.
 If there is no separate space, the kids will end up standing near the trampoline, and the child bouncing on the trampoline may collide with them.

 7. Provide Fun Challenges to the Kids